 More information regarding specific claims in the BP Oil Spill litigation:

 Workers, children and the general public can be unknowingly exposed to hazardous chemicals through groundwater seepage, illegal burying or depositing of toxic chemicals, vapor intrusion, improper workplace protection and other forms of unlawful and harmful pollution.
 Illnesses caused by chemical exposure can be immediate and severe, and may result in learning disabilities, stomach and kidney problems, respiratory disorders and cancer.

 In addition to posing serious health risks to adults, particularly to pregnant women and industrial workers, lead poisoning is among the most prevalent health problems among America's youth.
 Although the U.S. banned the use of lead paint in 1978, numerous other sources of lead contamination continue to be significant sources of exposure.
 For years, Motley Rice attorneys have worked individually and with co-counsel to fight against occupational and childhood lead poisoning resulting from negligence and corporate wrongdoing.

 Read more about our $1.15 billion clients’ verdict in The People of the State of California v.
-Atlantic Richfield, et al as well as our other efforts to fight lead poisoning.
+Atlantic Richfield, et al (currently titled People of California v.
+ConAgra Grocery Products Company et al.) as well as our other efforts to fight lead poisoning.